 “Running Deer” Pipes found at St. Mary’s City

-Recent excavations have recovered a few specimens that depict fish of several types and they appear to be striped bass, catfish, and sturgeon.
+Past excavations have recovered a few specimens that depict fish of several types and they appear to be striped bass, catfish, and sturgeon.
 Animal motifs seem to be primarily a phenomenon of the 17th century because pipes recovered in prehistoric ossuaries generally display geometric forms if they are decorated at all.

 But perhaps the most unusual pipe found so far shows a long-legged bird, probably a great blue heron.
 But what makes it even more fascinating is that it also has the image of a human being.
 It is the only pipe with a person.
 It is shown below, beside a crude drawing of the image I made.
-The person is wearing a long garment with their hands behind their head and one leg is at an angle to suggest that are sitting or riding on the bird.
+The person is wearing a long garment with their hands behind their head and one leg is at an angle to suggest that they are perhaps sitting or riding on the bird.

 About the Author

 Dr. Miller is a Historical Archaeologist who received a B. A. degree in Anthropology from the University of Arkansas.
 He subsequently received an M.A. and Ph.D. in Anthropology from Michigan State University with a specialization in historic sites archaeology.
 Dr. Miller began his time with HSMC in 1972 when he was hired as an archaeological excavator.
 Miller has spent much of his career exploring 17th-century sites and the conversion of those into public exhibits, both in galleries and as full reconstructions.
 In January 2020, Dr. Miller was awarded the J.C.
 Harrington Medal in Historical Archaeology in recognition of a lifetime of contributions to the field.